 First, it’s important to recognize that there’s no reason you can’t study “regular” spores in addition to exotic spores from the psilocybe genus.
 In fact, it would likely only help to improve your taxonomy skills.
-While our specialty here at Quality Spores are psilocybin mushroom spores, we do carry a handful of medicinal mushroom spores.
+While our specialty here at Quality Spores are psilocybin mushroom spores, we do carry a handful of medicinal mushroom spores for mushroom therapy benefits.

 Most amateur microscopists study all kinds of things under their microscope, not just mushroom spores.
-As we pointed out in part one, you can study just about anything you want under a microscope, and many wonderful specimens can be found right in your back yard.
+As we pointed out in part one of our microscopy equipment for studying psilocybin cubensis spores blog post on taxonomy you can study just about anything you want under a microscope, and many wonderful specimens can be found right in your back yard.